 Hello BBQ world!
-Today, we are talking salt!
+Today, we are talking simply salt!
 Now, we won’t bore you with the academic science behind salt and meats, but rather just give you all the meat and salt of it all.

 Today we take salt and BBQ as a forgone conclusion that they go together, but, here is a little history of why we use salts in our meats and BBQ.